ssmirr/appdev-chapters/conditionals.md

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/first-conditional?lite=true"></iframe>

 Try running this program a few times and see how it behaves.
+These expressions, which conditonally run some code based on the truth or falseness of some condition, are known as **conditionals** or **if statements**.

 ## The basic anatomy of if statements